 I'm just a girl standing in front of an editor...

-Asking to be just be paid for my labour in a timely fashion
+Asking to be paid for my labour in a timely fashion

 Last week I wrote about my parents’ well-intentioned questioning about when I’m going to get a proper job.
 I’m here with my hat in my hands to say that actually, my parents are right — there’s one major issue preventing freelance journalism from being a viable way to make a living.